iamrdk21/Website1/_posts/2020-06-02-ram-scion-of-ikshvaku-book-review.md

 ---
 layout: post
-title: Ram- Scion of Ikshvaku (by Amish Tripathi)
+title: Ram - Scion of Ikshvaku (by Amish Tripathi)
 subtitle: Book Review
 tags: [bookreview]
 ---

 {: .box-note}
-***Ram- Scion of Ikshvaku:*** *Scion of Ikshvaku is a fantasy book by Indian author Amish Tripathi, released on 22 June 2015.
+***Ram - Scion of Ikshvaku:*** *Scion of Ikshvaku is a fantasy book by Indian author Amish Tripathi, released on 22 June 2015.
 It is based on Ram, the legendary Indian king regarded as an incarnation of Vishnu.*

 Amish has been one of my favourite writers.
 I read the **Shiva Trilogy** when I was in class 10.
 Since then, I've been a fan.
 Amish is known to play with mythological characters in his fictional world which is the primary reason why his books become an instant hit.